dagrayvid/guidellm-reports/README.md

 ### Configuration Options

+The configuration file consists of two main sections:

+#### Data Sources (`data`)
+Each data group defines a set of result files and metadata:

+- **`files`**: List of file paths to benchmark result JSON files.
+Supports wildcards (e.g., `"../results/platform-a/*.json"`) for matching multiple files automatically.
+- **`extra_metadata`**: Custom metadata fields to attach to all results from these files.
+This metadata can be used for grouping and comparison in charts (e.g., platform, GPU type, configuration details).

+#### Analysis Options (`options`)
-- `color`: Column to use for grouping/coloring in charts (e.g., 'platform', 'dataset_id')
+- **`color`**: Metadata field to use for grouping/coloring data points in charts.
+This allows easy visual comparison between different configurations (e.g., 'platform', 'GPU', 'dataset_id').
-- `axis_mode`: Either 'concurrency' or 'rps' to determine x-axis
+- **`axis_mode`**: Either 'concurrency' or 'rps' to determine x-axis scaling in charts.
-- `concurrency_levels`: Optional list to filter to specific concurrency levels
+- **`concurrency_levels`**: Optional list to filter analysis to specific concurrency levels only.
-- `rps_levels`: Optional list to filter to specific RPS levels (for RPS mode)
+- **`rps_levels`**: Optional list to filter analysis to specific RPS levels only (used when axis_mode is 'rps').

+The `extra_metadata` feature is particularly useful for comparing results across different test environments, hardware configurations, or software versions - simply add descriptive metadata to each data group and set the `color` option to that field.

 ## Report Structure